Tactikerl/SP2-Noroff-Auction-Application/README.md

 # SP2 Noroff Action House

-Simple overview of use/purpose.
 Application for web based auction house.

 ## Description

-An in-depth paragraph about your project and overview of use.

 This application is developed to emulate a fictional auction house.
 Users can register with a @stud.noroff email address to create listings with fictional items and bid on listings from other users.